-Under the name Theodosia, the town was founded 6th century BC as Greek colony, destroyed by the Huns (4th century AD), rebuilt, and under the name Kaffa was ruled by Khazaria (650-969) and Byzantine Empire (395-1453).
-Kaffa was conquered by the Mongols (early-13th century) and in late-13th century was sold to traders from Republic of Genoa (1005-1797).
-They established a prosperous port, which monopolized Black Sea's shipping trade and served as administrative center for all Genoese colonies on Black Sea.
+Under the name Theodosia, the town was founded 6th century BC as a Greek colony, destroyed by the Huns (4th century AD), rebuilt, and under the name of Kaffa was ruled by Khazaria (650-969) and Byzantine Empire (395-1453).
+Kaffa was conquered by the Mongols (early-13th century) and in the late-13th century was sold to traders from the Republic of Genoa (1005-1797).
+They established a prosperous port, which monopolized the Black Sea's shipping trade and served as an administrative center for all Genoese colonies on the Black Sea.
 It also became one of Europe's biggest slave-trade markets.
-In the periods 1204-1261 and 1296-1307, Kaffa was ruled by Republic of Venice (697-1797).
-In 1475, the town became part of Ottoman Empire (1299-1922) and in 1783 - part of Russian Empire (1721-1917).
+In the periods 1204-1261 and 1296-1307, Kaffa was ruled by the Republic of Venice (697-1797).
+In 1475, the town became part of the Ottoman Empire (1299-1922) and in 1783 - part of the Russian Empire (1721-1917).

-Feodosiya's current economy is based on industries like shipbuilding, naval ship repairs-design-manufacturing (hardware, torpedoes), engineering and construction (machinery, Instruments).
+Feodosiya's current economy is based on industries like shipbuilding, naval ship repairs-design-manufacturing (hardware, torpedoes), engineering, and construction (machinery, Instruments).